 Having trouble with a locked Apple device?
 Follow along for how to get around Activation Lock on iPhone, iPad, iPod touch, Mac, and Apple Watch.
 We’ll look at several steps including an Activation Lock web tool from Apple that’s new for 2021.

-Activation Lock is a security feature that is turned on when Find My iPhone (iPad, iPod) is enabled.
+Activation Lock is a security feature that is turned on when Find My is enabled.
 Here’s how Apple describes it:

-This is different than the iOS device passcode.
+This is different than an iOS/Apple Watch device passcode or your Mac’s password.
 You’ll see a screen like the image above asking for the Apple ID email and password if you’re having trouble with Activation Lock.

 - If you can’t remember your Apple ID email, look it up here